-Attention Student Loan Borrowers: The Department of Education has announced that the Student Loan Payment Moratorium is ending January 2022.
-Student loan payments will resume February 2022.
+Attention Student Loan Borrowers: Attention Student Loan Borrowers: The Department of Education has announced that the Student Loan Payment Moratorium is ending May 1, 2022.
+Student loan payments will resume in May 2022.
 You can find more information about the payment pause by downloading this flyer.
 For information about what steps you can take to prepare for repayment, download this FAQ sheet.

 Additionally, any student loans that are currently being serviced by FedLoan Servicing or Granite State will be transferring to a new loan servicer.
 This transfer will occur over the next several months and affect millions of student loan borrowers.
 For more information about how to navigate that process, download this FAQ sheet.